yokoffing/Betterfox/README.md

 * **Location requests** are rejected and **site notifications** are disabled.

 ### Suggestions
+1) Change your default search engine.
+   * You can also choose a different search engine for Private Windows only:
+      1) Go to *Settings → Search → Default Search Engine*
+      2) Change your default search engine to DuckDuckGo, or [add](https://github.com/yokoffing/Betterfox/blob/04c3184359c83d7b58411c3b68f40f3e9d95c373/Securefox.js#L600-L604) a premium search like [Kagi](https://kagi.com/).
-* Enable **sanitize on close** ([clear browsing data on shutdown](https://github.com/yokoffing/Betterfox/blob/99f2e860633f307781ddb73d792358ad1bec6af5/Securefox.js#L409-L434)).
+2) Enable **sanitize on close** ([clear browsing data on shutdown](https://github.com/yokoffing/Betterfox/blob/99f2e860633f307781ddb73d792358ad1bec6af5/Securefox.js#L409-L434)).
    * You can **allow exceptions** if you want to stay logged in to some sites:
       1) Go to *Settings → Privacy & Security → Cookies and Site Data → Manage Exceptions*
       2) Check *Delete cookies and site data when Firefox is closed*.
-* Use [uBlock Origin](https://addons.mozilla.org/blog/ublock-origin-everything-you-need-to-know-about-the-ad-blocker/) or [Ghostery](https://addons.mozilla.org/en-US/firefox/addon/ghostery/) to block ads and trackers.
+3) Use [uBlock Origin](https://addons.mozilla.org/blog/ublock-origin-everything-you-need-to-know-about-the-ad-blocker/) or [Ghostery](https://addons.mozilla.org/en-US/firefox/addon/ghostery/) to block ads and trackers.
-* Add DNS-level protection like [NextDNS](https://nextdns.io/?from=xujj63g5).
+4) Add DNS-level protection like [NextDNS](https://nextdns.io/?from=xujj63g5).
 Check out our configuration guide [here](https://github.com/yokoffing/NextDNS-Config).

 ## Recognition
 ### User Comments